Queens Park, Bedford: Economy

 Ford End Road acts as the "high street" for the area, and includes independent supermarkets, deli's, takeaway restaurants, and a Tesco Express store.
 Further shops and businesses are located on Iddesleigh Road, including convenience stores and Queens Park post office.
 Today, Queens Park is an established area of Bedford.

 The 'Eagle Brewery' on Havelock Street was established by Charles Wells Ltd and opened by Prince Richard, Duke of Gloucester on 18 May 1976.
 Marston's acquired the brewery in May 2017.
 In November 2022, it was announced that the brewery would be sold to Spanish-based brewer S A Damm.
 All 67 employees would be retained.

 Education

-There are three primary schools in Queens Park - Queens Park Academy which is situated over two sites on Chestnut Avenue and Marlborough Road, Westfield School on Chester Road, and St Joseph's and St Gregory's Roman Catholic Primary School which is also on Chester Road.
+There are three primary schools in Queens Park - Queens Park Academy which is situated over two sites on Chestnut Avenue and Marlborough Road, Westfield School on Chester Road, and St Joseph's and St Gregory's Roman Catholic Middle School which is also on Chester Road.
 For older children the area is in the catchment for Biddenham International School which is located just to the north of Queens Park.

 Enterprise House (located on Old Ford End Road) is a small adult education centre operated by Bedford College.
 The centre offers a range of part-time courses for the Queens Park community, covering a range of subjects from child care and computing to English language skills and maths.